Pablo-source/Raspberry_pi_Shiny_app/README.md

 Online reesources used to researh about Raspberry pi clusters for the presentation

-2. NHSR blogs and website
+2.NHSR blogs and website
 NHS-R Blogs.
 Designing my first shiny dashboard https://nhsrcommunity.com/blog/designing-my-first-shiny-dashboard/

-3. Internet websites and Youtube videos on how to setup Raspberry pi clusters 3.1 Tinkernut.How To Make A Cluster Computer (Part 1, Part 2) https://www.youtube.com/watch?v=1R0UgIgcb5g&t=4s
+3.Internet websites and Youtube videos on how to setup Raspberry pi clusters

+3.1 Tinkernut.How To Make A Cluster Computer (Part 1, Part 2)
+https://www.youtube.com/watch?v=1R0UgIgcb5g&t=4s